-Though, when the ATR reached 91.6%, the Government recognised that exploration and development activities were being affected by the tax regime; it concluded that the further development of North Sea oil was being put at risk by the high ATR and the frequency of changes.
-Further, when the number of new oil and gas projects being proposed by the industry started to show a significant decline, changes were made to the UK petroleum fiscal regime in order to encourage investment activities (Abdo, 2009; 2010b).
+However, when the marginal tax rate reached 91.6%, the Government recognised that exploration and development activities were being affected by the tax regime; it concluded that the further development of North Sea oil was being put at risk by the high marginal tax rate and the frequency of changes.
+On 31st December, 1982, SPD was replaced by another tax called Advanced Petroleum Revenue Tax (APRT).
+These tax reforms brought the marginal tax rate down to 89.5% (58% for non-PRT-paying fields).

+When the number of new oil and gas projects being proposed by the industry started to show a significant decline, changes were made to the UK petroleum fiscal regime in order to encourage exploration and development activities (Abdo, 2009; 2010b).
 In 1983, royalties were abolished under the Petroleum Royalties (Relief) Act 1983 for qualifying fields receiving development approval from the Secretary of State for Energy on or after 1st April, 1982 (Great Britain, 1983).
-Following this change, new fields (that is those developed between 1st April 1982 and March 1993) were subject to an ATR of 89.5% (58 % for non-PRT-paying fields) against the 88% rate levied upon old fields.
-The RFCT rate was reduced in this year to 50%, making the ATR 89.062% for old fields and 87.5% for new fields.
+Following this change, new fields (that is, those developed between 1st April, 1982 and March 1993) were subject to a tax rate of 89.5% (58 % for non-PRT-paying fields) against the 88% rate levied upon old fields.
+The RFCT rate was reduced in this year to 50%, making the marginal tax rate 89.062% for old fields and 87.5% for new fields.
 The removal of royalties for new fields might be considered a sign that the regime had become non-proprietorial, because royalties represent payments towards customary ground rent.
-However, it should be remembered that fields developed before April 1982 (the old fields) were still subject to this duty; in other words, this non-proprietorial-type measure was not applied to the entire UK petroleum fiscal regime.
+However, it should be remembered that fields developed before April 1982 (the old fields) were still subject to this duty; in other words, this non-proprietorial-type measure was not applied to the UK petroleum fiscal regime as a whole.

-The rate of the RFCT was further reduced to 45% in 1984, 40% in 1985 and to 35% in 1986 (Great Britain, 1984; 1985; 1986), and these changes brought the petroleum ATR down to 87.97% (86.25 % in new fields); 86.87% (85 % in new fields); and to 85.78% (83.75% in new fields) respectively.
-Again, although petroleum ATRs were reduced, it does not follow that the reductions in the RFCT rate signalled a change towards a non-proprietorial governance regime for the UK's petroleum resources, since this tax is not a special petroleum tax but is paid by corporations across the UK.
+The rate of the RFCT was further reduced to 45% in 1984, 40% in 1985 and to 35% in 1986 (Great Britain, 1985; 1986), and these changes brought the petroleum marginal tax rate down to 87.97% (86.25 % in new fields), 86.87% (85 % in new fields), and to 85.78% (83.75% in new fields) respectively.
+Again, although petroleum marginal tax rates were reduced, it does not follow that the reductions in the RFCT rate signalled the adoption of a non-proprietorial governance regime for the UK's petroleum resources, since this tax is not a special petroleum tax but is paid by corporations across the UK.

-The Finance Act 1987 introduced the concept of the "Cross Field Allowance".
-This concept allowed 10% of the development expenditure of offshore fields outside the Southern Basin of the North Sea and approved for development after 17th March 1987, to be deducted from the income of other fields for the purpose of calculating
+The Finance Act 1987 also introduced the concept of the "Cross Field Allowance".
+This concept allowed 10% of the development expenditure of offshore fields outside the Southern Basin of the North Sea and approved for development after 17th March 1987, to be deducted from the income of other fields for the purpose of calculating PRT (Great Britain, 1987, S. 65).
+The Chancellor of the Exchequer also announced in the 1988 Budget that all Southern Basin and onshore fields granted a development permit after

-PRT (Great Britain, 1987, S. 65).
-The Chancellor of the Exchequer also announced in the 1988 Budget that all Southern Basin and onshore fields granted a development permit after 31st March, 1982 would be exempted from royalties with effect from 1st July, 1988 (Great Britain, 1989; DOE, 1988; Bland, 1991).
-Both of these fiscal changes in 1987 and 1988 were signs of a non-proprietorial philosophy, since they reduced the tax burden on oil companies.
+31st March, 1982 would be exempted from royalties with effect from 1st July, 1988 (Great Britain, 1989; DOE, 1988; Bland, 1991).
+These fiscal changes in 1987 and 1988 were both signs of a non-proprietorial philosophy, since they reduced the tax burden on oil companies.

-In 1990, the RFCT rate was lowered to 34%, bringing the ATR to 85.56% for old fields and 83.5% for fields developed after March 1982.
-The RFCT rate was further reduced to 33% in 1991; this lowered the petroleum ATR to 85.34% for old fields and 83.25% for new fields.
+In 1990, the RFCT rate was lowered to 34%, bringing the marginal petroleum tax rate to 85.56% for old fields and 83.5% for fields developed after March 1982.
+The RFCT rate was further reduced to 33% in 1991; this lowered the petroleum marginal tax rate to 85.34% for old fields and 83.25% for new fields.